You got a new dog! Woo hoo! How very exciting. Dog socialization is probably pretty high on your to do list for this new pup.

 Coddling your dog reinforces their fears and diminishes their confidence.
 What your dog needs is a leader, someone to show them what to realistically fear and what not to fear.

-Instead, learn their triggers, and beat them to their reaction.
-Turn directions and tell them “this way!”
+Instead, learn their triggers, and beat them to their reaction as best you can.

 Socialize Your Dog This Way Instead

-Now that I’ve shared how now to socialize your dog, it’s only fair that I tell you how you can be most successful with your dog.
+Now that I’ve shared how not to socialize your dog, let’s discuss how to appropriately socialize your dog.

 Remember, the goal is to create safe and fun exposure to new experiences while building your bond, establishing your leadership, and boosting your dog’s confidence.